Learn more about Pet Obesity Awareness Day

 Another important point is any sudden increases or decreases in your Parrot’s weight could be a sign of illness.
-As prey animals Parrots don’t like to show any outward signs that something is wrong, so checking on their weight is a useful way of spotting the early symptoms of a serious illness.
+As prey animals Parrots don’t like to show any outward signs that something is wrong.
+Checking on their weight is a useful way of spotting the early symptoms of a serious illness.
 Use our scales (accurate to within one gram) to weigh your Parrot on a regular basis.

 Again, if you are concerned about your Parrot’s weight in any way we recommend you speak to an avian vet.
 Our blog lists avian vets across the UK and abroad.